Harlem Renaissance theater companies: Lafayette Players (1916–1932)

 The company consisted of only black actors who were cast as serious dramatic roles—something that was unheard of at the time.
 White playwrights, who intended to have white actors playing them, wrote many of these roles.
 This allowed serious black actors transcend the stereotyped and comedic roles, which they were normally expected to play.
 The Lafayette Players began performing for almost exclusively Black audiences.
 The plays they would perform were shows that were popular in the white theater repertory as well as the classics.
 Some examples of these are performances: Madame X, Dr. Jekyll and Mr. Hyde, and Shakespeare's Macbeth, which had been directed by Orson Welles.
 The Players performed anything that was being done on Broadway.
 They performed short plays, shortened versions of popular Broadway success'—most which were melodramatic.
 Sometimes they would perform musicals like Darktown and Shuffle Along.
 Some Harlem figures, like W. E. B. Du Bois, opposed this choice of materials because it did not promote the work of black playwrights.

 By 1924, the Players were divided up into four different groups.
 The original cast stayed at the Lafayette Theater in Harlem.
 A new group was created in Chicago.
 Then two traveling groups formed—one that traveled throughout the South, and one along the East coast.
 These groups only played in theaters that allowed Black's.
 The groups, combined, performed over two hundred plays that had never been performed by a black cast.
 Their job was not only to make a point against the mainstream theater and society, but also to educate the Black audience around the country.

 Some actors who were cast in the Lafayette Players: Edna Morton, Lawrence Chenault, Canada Lee, Rose McClendon, Oscar Micheaux, Lionel Monagas, Clarence Muse, and Charles S. Gilpin.
 The arranger James P. Johnson was involved for a while as well as the famous director Edgar Forrest.

 When the Depression started taking its toll, the performers were one of the first to get hit.
 In 1928, a white company bought the Players and relocated them to Los Angeles, California where they performed until 1932.

 Ida Anderson Players (1917–1928)

 Ida Anderson got her start working for Anita Bush and after two years in the Lafayette Players she started her own players.
 The Ida Anderson Players got hired at the Lincoln Theater.
-The Anderson Players resided there till 1928, when Anderson was fired over a salary dispute.
+The Anderson Players resided there until 1928, when Anderson was fired over a salary dispute.
 After her termination, the troupe was renamed The Lincoln Players.